-The actual amount of tax-exempt capital contribution reserve other is determined by deducting the respective negative reserve as of footnote 2.

-2 Amount of tax-exempt capital contribution reserve other not recognised anymore by the Swiss Federal Tax Administration.
+1 The actual amount of tax-exempt capital contribution reserve is determined by deducting the respective negative reserve as of footnote 2.
+2 Amount of tax-exempt capital contribution reserve is not recognised anymore by the Swiss Federal Tax Administration.